-Category Depositary Actions Associated Fees (a) Depositing or substituting the underlying shares Each person to whom ADRs are issued against deposits of shares, including deposits and issuances in respect of: Share distributions, stock split, rights, merger Exchange of securities or any other transaction or event or other distribution affecting the ADSs or the Deposited Securities US\$5.00 for each 100 ADSs (or portion thereof) evidenced by the new ADRs delivered (b) Receiving or distributing dividends Distribution of dividends US\$0.02 or less per ADS (c) Selling or exercising rights Distribution or sale of securities, the fee being in an amount equal to the fee for the execution and delivery of ADSs which would have been charged as a result of the deposit of such securities US\$5.00 for each 100 ADSs (or portion thereof) (d) Withdrawing an underlying security Acceptance of ADRs surrendered for withdrawal of deposited securities US\$5.00 for each 100 ADSs (or portion thereof) evidenced by the ADRs surrendered (e) Transferring, splitting or grouping receipts Transfers, combining or grouping of depositary receipts US\$1.50 per ADS

-- (f) General depositary services, particularly those charged on an annual basis. - Other services performed by the depositary in administering the ADRs - Provide information about the depositary's right, if any, to collect fees and charges by offsetting them against dividends received and deposited securities - (g) Expenses of the depositary

-Expenses incurred on behalf of Holders in connection with

-- Compliance with foreign exchange control regulations or any law or regulation relating to foreign investment - The depositary's or its custodian's compliance with applicable law, rule or regulation - Stock transfer or other taxes and other governmental charges - Cable, telex, facsimile transmission/delivery - Expenses of the depositary in connection with the conversion of foreign currency into U.S. dollars (which are paid out of such foreign currency) - Any other charge payable by depositary or its agents
+for th in the table below.
+Demonstrative Australia Associated Free (a) Category Depositing or substituting the underlying shares Depositary Actions Each person to whom ADRs are issued against deposits of shares, including deposits and issuances in respect of: • Share distributions, stock split, rights, merger • Exchange of securities or any other transaction or event or other distribution affecting the ADSs or the Deposited Securities Associated Fees US\$5.00 for each 100 ADSs (or portion thereof) evidenced by the new ADRs delivered (b) Receiving or distributing dividends Distribution of dividends US\$0.02 or less per ADS (c) Selling or exercising rights Distribution or sale of securities, the fee being in an amount equal to the fee for the execution and delivery of ADSs which would have been charged as a result of the deposit of such securities US\$5.00 for each 100 ADSs (or portion thereof) (d) Withdrawing an underlying security Acceptance of ADRs surrendered for withdrawal of deposited securities US\$5.00 for each 100 ADSs (or portion thereof) evidenced by the ADRs surrendered (e) Transferring, splitting or grouping receipts Transfers, combining or grouping of depositary receipts US\$1.50 per ADS (f) General depositary services, particularly those charged on an annual basis.
+Other services performed by the depositary in administering the ADRs Provide information about the depositary's right, if any, to collect fees and charges by offsetting them against dividends received and deposited securities US\$0.02 per ADS (or portion thereof) not more than once each calendar year and payable at the sole discretion of the depositary by billing Holders or by deducting such charge from one or more cash dividends or other cash distributions (g) Expenses of the depositary Expenses incurred on behalf of Holders in connection with Compliance with foreign exchange control regulations or any law or regulation relating to foreign investment The depositary's or its custodian's compliance with applicable law, rule or regulation Stock transfer or other taxes and other governmental charges Cable, telex, facsimile transmission/delivery Expenses of the depositary in connection with the conversion of foreign currency into U.S. dollars (which are paid out of such foreign currency) Any other charge payable by depositary or its agents Expenses payable at the sole discretion of the depositary by billing Holders or by deducting charges from one or more cash dividends or other cash distributions